amarprizebond/express-backend/README.md

 ## Introduction

 [amarprizebond/express-backend](https://github.com/amarprizebond/express-backend) is a part of AmarPrizebond project, that provides API.
-This is a core of the project.
+This is the core of the project.

 ## Install